nogira/py-binance-api/README.md

-# binance-api
+# Binance API

-Python Wrapper for the Binance API
+Made by scraping [binance docs](https://binance-docs.github.io/apidocs) to allow for easy updates as the API changes.